 It is important that proper cable management is followed and cables are clipped in correctly.
 There is a plastic clip that clips into the bracket that holds the cable.
-Ensure all cables are retained into the back panel.
+Ensure all mullion LED cables are retained into the canopy ceiling and shelf LED cables into the back panel.